-- 62. The WLGA does not have an agreed position in relation to the proposed duty regarding proportional allocation of scrutiny chairs.
-Some WLGA members agree with the proposal for proportional allocation of scrutiny chairs, whilst others believe that such decisions are best made locally based on local discretion. - 63.
-It should be noted however that the proposals would mean that independent members or small political groups in some authorities would, in future, be excluded from chairing scrutiny committee meetings despite their relevant experience or expertise.
+62.43.
+The WLGA does not have an agreed position in relation to the proposed duty regarding proportional allocation of scrutiny chairs.
+Some WLGA members agree with the proposal for proportional allocation of scrutiny chairs, whilst others believe that such decisions are best made locally based on local discretion.

+independent members or small political groups in some authorities would, in future, be excluded from chairing scrutiny committee meetings despite their relevant experience or expertise.
 This would have an impact on at least one authority where a current serving chair would be excluded from future political balance calculations.